How to Buy Investment Property in Austin TX in 2025

 You’re not the only one.

-Now the 10th largest city in the country in terms of population, Austin continues to be among the cities primed for real estate investment in 2024.
+Slipping from the 10th spot and now the 11th largest city in the country in terms of population, Austin still continues to draw attention from investors.

 Austin — which has become a magnet for giant tech companies — has become a home to big companies like Tesla, Google, Amazon, and Oracle which have all recently expanded their operations to Austin.
 This brought a mass exodus from various metros such as the Bay Area.